Code-Institute-Submissions/DiscoverChina-MS2/README.md

 * Provide recommended locations in China for users who want to visit China but don't know where to visit.
 * Show tourist destinations in each of the recommended locations.
 * Provide information on tourist destinations and why to go there.
+* Provide a location on a map to show where the tourist destination is.
+* For users to leave the site knowing of good tourist destinations in China.

 ### Owner Stories
 * "I want my users to be able to get in contact by submitting a form"